lorforlinux/docs.beagleboard.io/boards/beagleplay/zephyr-cc1352-development.rst

 .. note::

-   #TODO: describe how to know it is working
+   *TODO* describe how to know it is working

 Log into BeaglePlay
 *********************************